ng-Classic/ng-classic/docs/SAVED_REPLIES.md

 ## Angular: Obsolete (v2)
 ```
 Thanks for reporting this issue.
 This issue is now obsolete due to changes in the recent releases.
-Please update to the most recent Angular version.
+Please update to the most recent Angular Classicversion.

 If the problem still exists in your application, please [open a new issue](https://github.com/angular/angular/issues/new/choose) and follow the instructions in the issue template.
 ```